 Jeju is Korea’s most famous and most beautiful island.
 It is actually large enough to have a couple cities on it, but anyone going to Jeju should plan to be there long enough to see all of them.
 It’s often referred to as “Korea’s Hawaii” but as anyone can tell who have been to both, there’s not much resemblance.
 The similarities begin and end with them being islands popular for honeymooners 😛

 There is so much to do on Jeju that at minimum one should have a long weekend over which to see the main sights.
 The island has an excellent tourism structure, with buses running frequently and cheaply to all the best places.
+However, be aware that some of the more out of the way places may not follow the bus schedule and be prepared to opt for an expensive taxi.
 It’s one of those places to visit in Korea that you don’t have to do any work to have an amazing time.

 Lava caves, tangerine picking, cactus villages, waterfalls, giant tea fields, smaller islands perfect for cycling, and of course, plenty of hiking for everyone.
 With cheap flights out of Seoul and Busan frequently, there’s no excuse not to go.
 Just make sure to book ahead!
 Tickets can sell out half a year before some of the main holidays.